-- Establish Occupational Health and Safety (OH&S) Project delivery and performance measures. - Manage Project OH&S activities. - Monitor relevant OH&S performance metrics by setting measurable targets and objectives in the form of key performance leading indicators. - Ensure the Project complies with relevant Federal, Provincial and Municipal acts, regulations, codes, by-laws, and applicable best industry practice guidelines. - Identify specific health and safety roles and responsibilities and ensure compliance. - Outline relevant health and safety management processes and activities to ensure health and safety of workforce and public is always safeguarded.
+- Establish Occupational Health and Safety (OH&S) Project delivery and set achievable performance measures. - Manage Project OH&S activities using a collaborative and proactive management approach. - Monitor relevant OH&S performance metrics by setting measurable targets and objectives in the form of key performance leading and lagging indicators. - Ensure the Project complies with relevant Federal and Provincial Acts and Regulations and Municipal Codes and By-laws, as well as applicable best industry practice guidelines. - Identify specific health and safety roles and responsibilities and ensure compliance. - Outline relevant health and safety management processes and activities to ensure health and safety of workforce and public is always safeguarded.

-- Total number of incidents documented on the health and safety log for the month was 0. - Lost Time Injury Frequency Rate (LTIFR) for the Project remains at 0, which is below the WorkSafeBC average of 1.2 for Bridge, Overpass, or Viaduct Construction or Repair. - Developed a TI Corp Site Safety Orientation Program. - Conducted pre-construction orientations for staff, consultants, and other stakeholders, including visitors. - Began drafting a TI Corp Site Safety Management Plan. - Developed an auditing schedule to review compliance with Design-Build Agreement.
+- Completed review of the Design-Builder's Health and Safety Program, safe work procedures, and critical risk protocols. - Developed a robust Job Hazard Analysis review and monitoring protocol. - Reviewed the Design-Builder's Construction-Phase Health and Safety Plan. - Total number of recorded incidents and accidents documented on the health and safety log for the month was 0. - Lost Time Injury Frequency Rate (LTIFR) for the Project remains at 0, which is below the WorkSafeBC average of 1.2 for Bridge, Overpass, or Viaduct Construction or Repair. - Developed a comprehensive Hazard Identification and Risk Analysis (HIRA). - Reviewed the Design-Builder's Canada Safety Program. - Continue to build processes for physical site monitoring and auditing, to oversee compliance with the DBA and legislative requirements. - Developed daily Health and Safety site monitoring schedule.